Law of Cosines Calculator

 - Law of Sines: Best for ASA, AAS, and SSA (ambiguous) cases

-- The Law of Cosines is more computationally stable for small angles
+- The Law of Cosines is more computationally stable for obtuse angles

 - Together, these laws can solve any triangle given sufficient information